vfmd/vfmd-spec/doc/specification.md

      8. All nodes with _node type_ equal to _link node_ are removed from
         the [stack of potential opening span tags]

+     9. Set [consumed-character-count] to the number of characters in the _closing link tag_

  3. If the _topmost node_ of type _other link node_ is not _null_, and
     if both the following conditions are satisfied: